 With regard to the data centre infrastructure, potential risks relate to failure of the air conditioning and emergency power supply or loss of connections.
 The emergency power supply and air conditioning are designed on a redundant basis.
-The data centres in Düssel-dorf and Frankfurt am Main are geo-redundant and are connected with each other on an edge- and hub-disjoint basis.
+The data centres in Düsseldorf and Frankfurt am Main are geo-redundant and are connected with each other on an edge- and hub-disjoint basis.
 In addition, supply lines from the main carrier suppliers are connected to the two data centres redundantly.
-The internet connection is also set up geo-redundantly with various different carriers to both PoPs. (gross risk 2/net risk 3; loss class: medium).
+The internet connection is also set up geo-redundantly with various different carriers to both PoPs (gross risk 1/net risk 3; risk class: medium).

-The company's own local exchange carrier operations and the connected technical software and system components form the basis for achieving value added in the ecotel Business Customers and easybell segments.
+The company's own local exchange carrier operations/voice platforms and the connected technical software and system components form the basis for achieving value added in the ecotel Business Customers segment.
 Particularly the very complex IT system landscape for the ecotel Business Customers segment, downtime of parts or a complete breakdown would result not only in a considerable loss of reputation, but also means that the group would face material claims for damages.
 The system landscape developed for local exchange carrier operations is redundantly structured and designed both within a data centre and between the Frankfurt am Main and Düsseldorf locations and within the actual system.
-These measures considerably reduced the risk of downtime for the telephony platform. (gross risk 2/net risk 4; especially ecotel Business Customers segment; loss class: high).
+These measures have already considerably reduced the risk of downtime for the telephony platform and additional measures taken in the future will likely result in further positive effects. (gross risk 1/net risk 2; especially ecotel Business Customers segment; loss class: high).